 What do you mean by sport-specific cardio?

-This is about maintaining your cardio, practice for your specific sport ( for me it’s ultramarathons) and it’s also because cardio is about health and lets you go on cool adventures.
+This is about maintaining your cardio, practicing for your specific sport ( for me it’s ultramarathons), and it’s also because cardio is about health and lets you go on cool adventures.

 Why do you sell t-shirts?

 I am extremely picky about my t-shirts.
 I wear them every day and want to be proud of what I wear.
-I also am just a personal trainer, so, it helps me pay my bills.
+I also am just a Coach, so, it helps me pay my bills.